-In this post I wanted to look at six reasons you should consider applying for the Alaska Card under the current deal.
-It’s worth noting that this isn’t the only Alaska Airlines credit card — the Alaska Airlines Visa® Credit Card has a great welcome bonus, and I’d highly recommend applying for either the personal or business version of the Alaska card (or both)!
+In this post, I wanted to look at eight reasons you should consider applying for the Alaska Card under the current deal.
+It’s worth noting that this isn’t the only Alaska Airlines credit card — the Alaska Airlines Visa® Credit Card has a great welcome bonus as well, and I’d highly recommend applying for either the personal or business version of the Alaska card (or both)!

 The Alaska Visa Business Card offers a welcome bonus of 40,000 Mileage Plan miles after spending $2,000 within 90 days.
 That’s just part of the bonus, and I’ll talk about the rest of the bonus below.